brillout/wildcard-api/readme.md

 For an API used by many third parties with many diverse uses cases, GraphQL is the right tool.

 However,
-if you want to create a backend API that is meant to be used only by your frontend, then you don't need REST nor GraphQL &mdash; [RPC](/docs/what-is-rpc.md#what-is-rpc), such as Wildcard, is enough.
+if you want to create a backend API that is meant to be consumed only by your frontend, then you don't need REST nor GraphQL &mdash; [RPC](/docs/what-is-rpc.md#what-is-rpc), such as Wildcard, is enough.

 For a large app, you may still want the structure that comes with a RESTful/GraphQL API.
-But this typically applies only for large companies that develop apps with a high number of developers, and "premature optimization is the root of all evil";
+But this typically applies only for large companies that develop apps with a large number of developers.
+"Premature optimization is the root of all evil";
 start with
 [RPC as default](/docs/blog/rpc-as-default.md#rpc-as-default)
-and later switch to [REST or GraphQL](/docs/blog/rest-or-graphql.md#rest-or-graphql-a-simple-answer) when and only if the need arises.
+and later switch to [REST or GraphQL](/docs/blog/rest-or-graphql.md#rest-or-graphql-a-simple-answer) when (and only if!) the need arises.

 In a nuthsell:
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-Is your API meant to be used by third parties?
+Is your API meant to be consumed by third parties?
 Use REST or GraphQL.
 <br/> &nbsp;&nbsp;&nbsp;&#8226;&nbsp;
-Is your API meant to be used by yourself?
+Is your API meant to be consumed by yourself?
 Use RPC.

 &nbsp;